KKyleK/routeFinder/README.md

 `$ make`

 Enter the size of grid you would like to solve.

-NOTE: This problem has a time complexity of O(n!)
+NOTE: This problem has a time complexity of O(n!).
 Choosing a grid size of 7 or greater may take some time.